RogerDodger/MojoMafia/README.md

 Synopsis
 ========

-Forum-based Mafia, except all the hard work is done for you.
+Forum-based Mafia with the boring stuff done for you.

 * Automatic processing of all game logic
 * Consistent rules for power roles